-They come in all shapes and sizes, strings, etc.
+They come in all shapes and sizes, string counts, and so on.

 Best Lyre Harps